HomeNarratives: oral histories and interviewsCyberspace art scene of the area code 604Mistigris artpacks at a glance

 mist1094-MA-KTCH1.ANS

-This ANSI art logo by Mavrik (by Mike Fisher, who used it from his Daemon's Gate BBS) hypes up "KiTSCHNet", Mistigris' official FIDONet-style inter-BBS echomail network.
+This ANSI art logo by Mavrik (by Mike Fisher), who used it for his Daemon's Gate BBS, hypes up "KiTSCHNet", Mistigris' official FIDONet-style inter-BBS echomail network.
 The network was supported by all Mistigris member boards (BBSes run by members) and distro sites (unaffiliated BBSes that reliably carried the latest Mist artpacks).
-Late at night, BBSes would shut down to public human traffic during network mail hours (typically 1-2 am) and call each other to sync updates to their shared echomail message bases.
+Late at night, BBSes would shut down to public human traffic during network mail hours (typically 1-2 am) and call each other automatically to synchronise updates to their shared echomail message bases.

 mist1094-ZR-US1.ANS

 This ANSI art screen, created by Zoltar for BBS use, features "MCI codes" — programmatic abbreviations (e.g., %UN = [USERNAME]) that specific BBS software would be able to replace with real user data.
-This stats screen, when displayed to a logged-in user, would show the current user's actual statistics instead of those placeholder codes.
-This piece also demonstrates one of the main influences on ANSI art style and subject matter.
-While Image Comics dominated the scene, there was a vein of inspiration from Japanese manga and anime, especially via France and, in this case, Quebec.
+This stats screen, when displayed to a logged-in user on a BB, would show the user's actual statistics instead of those placeholder codes.
+This piece also demonstrates one of the main influences on ANSI art style and subject matter: while Image Comics dominated the scene, at the same time there was a rich vein of inspiration from Japanese manga and anime, especially via France and, in this case, Québec.

 mist1094-TZ-SO1.PC

 This VGA bitmap by Tzeentch (Jamu Kakar) promotes Sweet Oblivion BBS.
-The use of the term VGA denoted high-resolution graphics in 256 colors or more, to distinguish itself from the Hercules monochrome, 4-colour CGA and 16-colour EGA graphics still in use on PCs at that time.
-(ANSI art was all drawn using the 16-color EGA palette, in interleaved combinations of foreground and background colours.)
+The use of the term "VGA" denoted high-resolution graphics in 256 colors, to distinguish itself from the Hercules monochrome, 4-color CGA and 16-color EGA graphics still in use on PCs at that time.
+(ANSI art was all drawn using the 16-color EGA palette, in interleaved combinations of foreground and background colors.)
 Images like this one were drawn in graphics editors such as Deluxe Paint 2, but as far as high-resolution graphics goes, early artpacks also featured home raytracing efforts, explorations into fractal imagery, and later on, extensive experimentation with Photoshop filters.

 mist1094-KITSCH-8.ZIP

-This sample file comes from the echomail infopack, which contains information pertinent to '90s BBS SysOps (system operators) interested in joining KiTSCHNet.
+This echomail infopack contains information pertinent to '90s BBS SysOps (system operators) interested in having their systems join KiTSCHNet.

 mist1094-MISTVIEW.EXE